i-sajidahmed/technical_challenge/README.md

 I choose Kubernetes(EKS) for container orchestration.
 ### Components of orchestration
 - EKS with EC2 instances for the cluster.
-- I choose Karpenter for autoscaling of the cluster.
-It is efficent in scaling according to the needs of the workloads.
+- I choose Karpenter for autoscaling the cluster.
+It is efficient in scaling according to the needs of the workloads.
 It helps in reducing costs.

 - For PostgreSQL database, I choose CloudNativePG operator to manage the PostgreSQL database within the cluster.
 When compared to the managed service like RDS, cost savings would be huge.